fosrl/docs/packages/docusaurus/docs/04-Newt/04-homeassistant.md

 If this fails, there may be a restriction in Home Assistant OS.

----
 ## Useful Links

 - [HA addon repo](https://github.com/Ferdinand99/home-assistant-newt-addon)
 - [Newt Documentation](https://docs.fossorial.io/Newt/overview)
 - [Home Assistant](https://www.home-assistant.io/)
 - [Docker Docs](https://docs.docker.com/)

-## Contribute

-Have suggestions for improvements?
-Create a **Pull Request** or report an issue in the **Issues** tab!

----

-© 2025 - Made with ❤️ for Home Assistant users 🚀